yongyanghz/Shortest-Path-Visiting-Specified-Nodes/README.md

 According to  Toshihide Ibaraki's paper<br />
    "Algorithms for Obtaining Shortest Paths Visiting Specified Nodes"<br />
     SIAM Review Vol. 15, No. 2, Part 1 (Apr., 1973), pp. 309-317

+And we use LAPJV algorithm to solve assignment problem within the shortest path problem.

+version 1.0 - 4 September 1996 author: Roy Jonker @ MagicLogic Optimization Inc. e-mail: roy_jonker@magiclogic.com

+Code for Linear Assignment Problem, according to

+"A Shortest Augmenting Path Algorithm for Dense and Sparse Linear Assignment Problems," Computing 38, 325-340, 1987

+by

+R. Jonker and A. Volgenant, University of Amsterdam.

 Input file: <br />
 topo.csv: the information of the graph <br />